nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 #### Exit Screen

-When done with Screen, press Ctrl+A then Ctrl+\ to kill all windows and terminate Screen.
+When done with Screen, press Ctrl+A then Ctrl+k to kill all windows and terminate Screen.

 If you get the error **"Cannot open line...
 Resource busy"** when trying to connect via Screen it's because the last session was not properly exited.
 Here is how to back and exit properly.